model context experience / learn how the best AI products are built

 Direct Slack channel for questions.

 We are all trying to wrap our heads around this new, strange material called AI.
 It takes time to build that intuition.
-When you have questions, you will have a direct line to me to ask anything through Slack Connect.
+When you have questions, you will have a direct line to me to ask anything on our private Slack.

 Regular group office hours.